+Implementation means different things to different people in the organization.
+To the salesperson, it means going through all of the steps of the selling process, while to the sales manager, it might mean reorganizing the whole sales force.
 Because of the relatively short time frame involved in most implementation activities, monitoring and auditing are generally easier than for the longer-term strategies and plans.
-Marketing implementation focuses on prospects, customers, distributors, retailers, centers of influence (who are the influencers in a buying decision - they specify but do not purchase).
-Marketing implementation also includes dealing with other functional areas to gain support and to develop coordination.
+Implementation is very people-oriented.
+The results of implementation are manifested in people doing things - buying, selling, training, reorganizing, etc. Marketing implementation is unique compared to implementation in most other functional areas because the primary focus of marketing is outside the company.
+Thus marketing implementation focuses on prospects, customers, distributors, retailers, centers of influence (who are the influencers in a buying decision - they specify but do not purchase).
+But marketing implementation also includes dealing with other functional areas to gain support and to develop coordination.
 For example, product managers must implement their plans and programs through product development, production, service and logistics personnel in other functional areas.